hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 4 3 3 3 1 6 1 8
-Weapons/Armour: Witch Elves may be armed with weapons chosen from the Witch Elves Equipment list, note that Witch Elves don’t uses missile weapons or wear armour.
+Weapons/Armor: Witch Elves may be armed with weapons chosen from the Witch Elves Equipment list, note that Witch Elves don’t uses missile weapons or wear armor.
 Special Rules
 Frenzy: Witch Elves are affected by the rules for frenzy.
 While frenzied, Witch Elves still hate High Elves, although